xenosim-erc/Ideal_ventricle/README.md

 ## Overview

-This case is described in XXX (Chanikya - add the reference)
+This case is described in journal paper titled "Modeling heart flow dynamics using numerical simulations to identify the vortex ring: A practical guide" (Lazpitaa et al)

 ## Compilation